Former Arkansas judge David Carruth facing federal charges, accusations of soliciting sex for rulings - NewsBreak

 Carruth, who was formerly the Clarendon city attorney and a Monroe County District Court Judge, was the subject of a raid at his home in June of 2022.
 At that time, the U.S. Attorney’s Office for the Eastern District of Arkansas confirmed the raid was part of an ongoing Department of Justice investigation.Sources: Home of Arkansas judge raided by FBI

-Just a day after that raid, Carruth told KARK 4 News that he was being blackmailed by a woman in Clarendon regarding a case involving the woman’s boyfriend.
+Just a day after that raid, Carruth told FOX 16 News that he was being blackmailed by a woman in Clarendon regarding a case involving the woman’s boyfriend.
 He claimed at the time that he immediately notified the Arkansas State Police and the FBI about the situation.

-“I’ve done everything I’m supposed to do,” Carruth told KARK 4 News.
+“I’ve done everything I’m supposed to do,” Carruth told FOX 16 News.
 “When someone tried getting me to do something, I contacted authorities.”Arkansas judge says FBI raid linked to woman trying to blackmail him

 In the release issued Thursday, DOJ officials claimed Carruth lied to FBI agents when questioned about the allegations made against him.